fra82/twitter-crawler/README.md

 tokenSecret_1=PUT_YOUR_TOKEN_SECRET_NUM_1

 ####################################################################################
-# TREAMING Cralwer of Twitter - retrieves all tweets matching some specific keywords / users
+# STREAMING Cralwer of Twitter - retrieves all tweets matching some specific keywords / users
 # and/or in some specific language.
 # Class: org.backingdata.twitter.crawler.streaming.TwitterSTREAMHashtagCrawler
 #   - Full path of the txt file to read terms from (one term ID per line)